daos-stack/daos/doc/environ.md

 If the value is set to `DRAM`, all data will be stored in volatile memory; otherwise, all data will be stored to persistent memory.

+### `VOS_BDEV_CLASS`

+SPDK bdev class used by VOS. `STRING`.
+Default to NVMe bdev.

+When testing on node without NVMe device available, it can be set to `MALLOC` to make VOS using SPDK malloc device.

+### `IO_STAT_PERIOD`

+Print SPDK bdev io statistics periodically. `INTEGER`.
+Default to 0 (disabled).

+If it is set to N (non-zero), SPDK bdev io statistics will be printed on server console in every N seconds.

 ### `RDB_ELECTION_TIMEOUT`

 Raft election timeout used by RDBs in milliseconds. `INTEGER`.
 Default to 7000 ms.